mezzoEmrys/TheJester/README.md

 # TheJester
 The Jester is a custom Slay the Spire character themed after the Jevil character from Toby Fox's game, Deltarune.
 The character is notable for having a card pool consisting of all cards, including those of other modded characters, and a unique relic.

 Contains a complete character with custom artwork, and a relic to make it more or less consistent.
+Additionally contains another shared relic which is thematic.

 ## Installation Instructions